Make, Create, Innovate: Design Expo 2016

 Industry, Design, Enterprise

 Projects and posters will on display throughout the day.
 A panel of judges comprised of corporate representatives and university faculty and staff will critique the projects.
 Many of the projects are sponsored by industry.
-Design Expo event sponsors include ITC Holdings, Black & Veatch, American Transmission Co, Code Blue, Kimberly-Clark, Miller Electric, Plexus, as well as Michigan Tech Alumni Association and the university’s Office of Innovation and Industry Engagement.
+Design Expo event sponsors include ITC Holdings, Black & Veatch, American Transmission Co, Code Blue, Kimberly-Clark, Miller Electric, Plexus, as well as Michigan Tech Alumni Association and the university’s Office of Innovation and Commercialization.

 Michigan Tech’s innovative Enterprise program is open to all majors and facilitates interdisciplinary learning, leadership development and team-based project work.
 Diverse teams of first-year through graduate-level students develop products, processes, and services within their market space, with multiyear participation.